-7 things (not) to do when you're invited for dinner in Luxembourg
+7 things you need to know when you're invited for dinner in Luxembourg

 If you have recently moved to Luxembourg, and haven’t been invited yet, do not despair.
 Luxembourgers are very friendly and welcoming to outsiders, but it might take some time for them to warm up to you and invite you over for dinner.
 If they do, consider it an honour.

-Luxembourgers are easygoing, especially at informal get-togethers, .
-So, here's our list of the top thing to (not) do when you've been invited for dinner.
+Luxembourgers are easygoing, especially at informal get-togethers.
+So, here's our list of the top things to do - or not to do when you've been invited for dinner.

-Lunch is usually served at noon, for evening dinners it will be around 8 p.m.
-In any case, be punctual, as turning up late may brand you as unreliable, not to speak of the hosts’ carefully laid-out plans that you just ruined.
-Arriving up to a quarter of an hour late will be judged acceptable (the famous quart d’heure académique), but arriving any later than that without having called in advance will be considered – well, inconsiderate.
+Luxembourgers do not like to be kept waiting.
+Evening dinners usually start at arount 8 p.m., although that is not a strict rule of course.
+In any case, be punctual, as turning up late may brand you as unreliable, not to speak of the hosts' carefully laid-out dinner plans that you just ruined.
+Arriving up to a quarter of an hour late will be judged acceptable (the famous quart d'heure académique, the academic fifteen minutes), but arriving any later than that without having called in advance will be considered – well, inconsiderate.

-If your gift is set aside for the time being, don’t be offended.
-Gifts are never opened in the presence of the guests, especially when many are present.
+If your gift is set aside for the time being, don't be offended.
+Gifts are usually not opened in the presence of the guests, especially when many are present.
 Instead, the host(s) will take great pleasure to open them after the guests are gone.

 The 3-kisses rule

-If you are invited to a private get-together at someone’s house, the 3 cheek-kisses are customary between women, and between women and men.
-Men greet each other with a firm handshake – although make sure you get the difference between ‘firm’ and ‘crushing’.
+If you are invited to a private get-together at someone's house, the 3 cheek-kisses are customary between women, and between women and men as a greeting.
+Men greet each other with a firm handshake – although, make sure you get the difference between 'firm' and 'crushing'.
 The latter is seen as extremely impolite.
-Always greet the hostess first.
-These rules are of course to be ignored during a pandemic.
+Since the pandemic however, handshakes or fist bumps have become acceptable as well.

 © iStock / Alessandro Biascoli